Passeriformes / Paradoxornithidae / Lioparus

 Description

-This is a small bird measuring 10–11.5 cm in length with a body mass of 5–10 g.
-The head and crown are black or grey, while the black wings feature orange-yellow slashes.
-The secondaries are tipped with white, and the brown tail has two-thirds of the base edged in orange-yellow.
-The underparts are predominantly yellow, with the throat varying from grey to yellowish depending on the population.
-The presence, prominence, and color of the median crown stripe varies geographically among subspecies.
-The sexes are indistinguishable by plumage.
+Measures 10–11.5 cm (3.9–4.5 in) in length with a mass between 5 and 10 g (0.18 and 0.35 oz).
+The head and crown are black or grey, and the black wings feature orange-yellow slashes.
+Secondaries are tipped white, and the brown tail has two-thirds of the base edged in orange-yellow.
+Underparts are predominantly yellow, with the throat varying from grey to yellowish depending on the population.
+The presence, prominence, and color of the median crown stripe vary among populations.
+Sexes are indistinguishable by plumage.

 Identification